Grosgrain

-Grosgrain (/ˈɡroʊɡreɪn/ GROH-grayn, also sometimes /ˈɡrɒsɡreɪn/ GROS-grayn), or grogram, is a type of fabric or ribbon defined by the fact that its weft is heavier than its warp, creating prominent transverse ribs.
+Grosgrain (Note: /ˈɡroʊɡreɪn/ GROH-grayn) (from the French gros grain, "coarse grain") is a type of fabric or ribbon defined by the fact that its weft is heavier than its warp, creating prominent transverse ribs.
 Grosgrain is a plain weave corded (Note: Grosgrain is known as a "corded" fabric as the weft, being thicker than the warp, resembles a fine cord running through the fabric.) fabric, with heavier cords than poplin but lighter than faille, and is known for being a firm, close-woven, fine-corded fabric.
 Grosgrain has a dull appearance, with little luster in comparison to many fabric weaves, such as satin, often used for ribbons; however, it is comparatively very strong.
 Grosgrain fabric is most commonly available in black, but grosgrain ribbon comes in a large variety of colors and patterns.
 The ribbon is very similar to Petersham ribbon in its appearance, but it does not have the ability to follow the curves of a surface or edge the way that the latter does.

 "Grosgrain" is commonly used to refer to a heavy, stiff ribbon of silk or nylon woven via taffeta weave using a heavy weft, which results in distinct transverse ribs.
 Historically, grosgrain was made from wool, silk, or a combination of fibers such as silk and wool or silk and mohair.
 When a combination of fibers was used, the result was sometimes given the name grogram, silk mohair, gros de Tours or gros de Naples.

-Etymology

-Grosgrain is both a direct French loan word and a folk corruption of the French word grogram.
-Grogram, originally gros gram (appeared in literature in 1562), is defined as a coarse, loosely woven fabric of silk, silk and mohair, or silk and wool.
-The adjective gros means thick or coarse, originally from the Old French gros, itself derived from the Latin grossus.
-Grain is derived from Old French graine, itself derived from the Latin grana (plural of granum) – seed or in some contexts texture.

-Thus gros gram, grogram and grosgrain are all one and the same: a large grain - hence coarse - texture fabric.

-The term grog, meaning alcohol, is related to the term grogram.
-In the 1740s, Admiral Edward Vernon, who was known as "Old Grog" because of the grogram cloak he wore, introduced the rum ration in the British Royal Navy.
-It is from his attire that the naval term grog is derived.